The nonnette from Dijon: noble ladies, murder and fairs

-Oh, but the gingerbread could also be use for dirty tasks... crimes!
+Oh, the gingerbread was also used for dirty tasks... crimes!
 Do you remember this murder, in 1455?
 The murder weapon was a delicious gingerbeard...

-In the 17th century, Mrs. de Sévigné loved the gingerbread: those were the nonnettes à la reine, "Queen’s nonnettes", made with rye flour, decorated with big sugar nuggets, flavoured with neroli.
+In the 17th century, Mrs. de Sévigné loved gingerbread: especially nonnettes à la reine, "Queen’s nonnettes", made with rye flour, decorated with big sugar nuggets, flavoured with neroli.
 King Louis XIII was also fond of them: everyone in his court had at least one nonnette in his pocket!
-At that time, we had two kind of gingerbread: